carmelgafa/carmelgafa.com/content/post/item/first_post.md

 thumbnail: /post/images/portfolio-example.png
 tags: ["example"]
 draft: false
+summary: "use of mathjax"
 ---

-Example of a post using latex
+Example of a post using MathJax

 \begin{align}